 Electra believes that it will deliver a more cost-effective aircraft by focusing on STOL performance that far exceeds current expectations.
 It believes the aircraft will be able to takeoff and land in no more than around 300 feet, and possibly as little as 100 feet.
 It is also intended that the aircraft would be able to operate from so-called "unimproved fields" and so would not require officially designated runways.
 This should expand the scope for it to be used in rural areas for missions that could include last-mile delivery services.

 In late October 2020, supersonic aircraft developer Aerion announced a partnership with Electra.
 This envisages the Electra STOL aircraft being used to carry passengers to and from long-haul supersonic flights.

-Electra plans to complete the preliminary design of its eSTOL aircraft in December 2020, with the majority of its suppliers having been selected.
-A forefront vendor in this equation is Blue Force Technologies, which currently leads the design and manufacturing of the airframe.
-The eSTOL company hopes to see a maiden flight sometime in 2021, with type certification still on track for 2026.
+Electra planned to complete the preliminary design of its eSTOL aircraft in December 2020.
+A forefront partner in this equation is Blue Force Technologies, which currently leads the design and manufacturing of the airframe.
+The eSTOL company hopes to see a maiden flight with a technology demonstrator before the end of 2021, with type certification still on track for 2026.

 In June 2021, the company announced that it has completed the definition of the aircraft it intends to bring to market.
 With the specifications adjusted, Electra will now offer prospective customers an aircraft that can carry up to seven passengers with a single pilot on board.
 It is projecting range of up to 500 miles and speeds of up to 200 mph.